mxkaske/black-stories/README.md

 - Add a `not accurate` button for solved games that have not been solved yet
 - we have two mixing types, in `validation` and `types`
 - replace `lucide` with `hero` icons
+- create a filter on list (e.g. difficulty,..)

 ### TBD: